When are taxes due?

 At what age do I have to start taking RMDs?

-In 2020, the age increases to 72 as a result of new rules under the Setting Every Community Up for Retirement Enhancement (SECURE) Act.
-If you were born on or after July 1, 1949, you have until the market closes on April 1 the year after you turn 72 to take your first RMD.
+In 2020, the age increased to 72 as a result of new rules under the Setting Every Community Up for Retirement Enhancement (SECURE) Act.
+You have until the market closes on April 1 the year after you turn 72 to take your first RMD.
 For each subsequent year, you must take your RMD by December 31.
+(The SECURE Act simplified the age rule to require first RMD after year of 72nd birthday, regardless of actual birth date)

 How are Vanguard wire fees handled?